 Podman Socket Conflicts

-As mentioned, Fedora ships with Podman by default.
-Consequently, if you have both Podman and Docker installed, socket conflicts can occur when both try to use the same socket path:
+Fedora ships Podman by default.
+If you have both Podman and Docker installed, socket conflicts can occur:

 Error starting daemon: error while opening volume store metadata database: timeout